 Ray Angle has more than 20 years of experience in college career services and teaching.
 Ray was appointed Director of University Career Services in March 2010.
 He has served in similar roles at Cal State East Bay, Webster University, Millikin University, Saint Louis University and Bradley University.
 He earned a bachelor's degree in Business Education from Southern Illinois University-Carbondale and a master's degree in College Student Personnel Administration from the University of Central Missouri.
 He has been actively involved in several professional associations including the National Association of Colleges and Employers (NACE), and has served as President of the Midwest Association of Colleges and Employers (Midwest ACE).
 He has been invited to speak domestically and internationally on a variety of topics including career and professional skill development and leadership.
 In a previous life, Ray held such esteemed positions as playing Yogi Bear at Yogi Bear Jellystone Park, selling t-shirts at a Metallica concert, and cleaning houses to pay his way through college.

-Jeff Sackaroff serves as one of the Associate Directors of UCS and oversees the office's Employer Relations/Development functions.
-Jeff earned his BA in psychology from the University of Tennessee and his MEd in counseling from NC State University.
+Jeff Sackaroff serves as the Associate Director of External Relations at UCS and oversees the office's Employer Relations/Development functions.
+Raised in NJ, Jeff earned his BA in psychology from the University of Tennessee and his MEd in counseling from NC State University.
 Prior to coming to UNC in 2007, Jeff served as the Director of Undergraduate Career Services for the Poole College of Management at NC State University.
 His background also includes recruiting, human resources, and teen counseling.
 Jeff is an avid cook, reader, and runner; when not training for an upcoming 50 or 100 mile ultra-marathon, he can usually be found endlessly chasing after his 2 young sons.

-Sue Harbour serves as the Senior Assistant Director for Undergraduate Business Students.
-Ms. Harbour is the liaison to the Kenan-Flagler Business School and holds office hours in Kenan-Flagler as well as UCS.
-When she’s not on campus, she enjoys time with her family, shopping, running, reading and eating.
-Sue was born and raised in Southern California.
-Sue moved to North Carolina in 2006 to work at Carolina and is inspired daily by the students.
-Go Heels!
+Sue Harbour serves as the Associate Director of Network Partnerships in UCS.
+Sue was born and raised in Southern California and moved to North Carolina in 2006 to work at UNC and is inspired daily by the students.
+She has sat on the Executive Board of NCACE and served as the President of NCCDA during the 2012-2013 year.
 She loves to cook and bake, but would never want to be paid to do either.
 She holds a M.S. in Counseling from Long Beach State and a B.A. in Sociology from Cal State, San Bernardino.

 Amy Blackburn serves as the Senior Assistant Director for Graduate Students and is the liaison to the Gillings School of Global Public Health.
 When she's not on campus, she enjoys time in her garden or sailing on one of her boats.
 She was born and raised in the Chicago area and moved to North Carolina in 2001 to work in academic advising at Meredith College.
 She has nearly 20 years of experience in college student services roles with undergraduate and graduate students.
 She holds a M.S.Ed. in College Student Personnel Administration from Indiana University and a A.B. in Elementary Education from Washington University in St. Louis.

-Jade Barricelli currently serves as the Coordinator of Job Location Development which connects students to part-time employment opportunities.
-She earned her BA in Psychology at Buffalo State College and her MA in Counseling at Edinboro University of Pennsylvania.
+Jade Barricelli currently serves as the Senior Assistant Director for Computer Science.
+She splits her time between two offices; one in Hanes Hall and one in Sitterson Hall.
+Jade earned her BA in Psychology at Buffalo State College and her MA in Counseling at Edinboro University of Pennsylvania.
 Prior to coming to UNC, she worked for 6 years at George Mason University as an academic advisor for undeclared students.
 In her spare time, Jade enjoys listening to an eclectic array of music, treasure hunting (antiquing), spending time outdoors, and pursuing anything creative including photography, sewing, home decorating, and DIY-ing.
-Jade had always worked part-time jobs when she was an undergrad so she understands the importance of balancing work with school.
-She looks forward to helping UNC students who are interested in finding part-time work achieve this balance!

 Christy Dunston serves as a career counselor for all students.
 She has a B.S. in Elementary Education from the University of North Carolina at Greensboro and a M.Ed. in College Counseling from North Carolina State University, where she served as a graduate intern at UCS.
 Before becoming a career counselor she worked for 6 years as an elementary school teacher in Kindergarten and Second grade.
 Christy is excited to now be working with college students.
 In her spare time, she likes to shop and spend time with family and friends.